karneh/mediationmonitor.github.io/index.md

 </details>

 <details>
-  <summary>Use Case</summary>
+  <summary>Value Creation</summary>

-We believe that we can help people new to meditation better understand their meditative patterns through breath rate detection and heart rate detection.
-Our app would be able to help those new to meditation re-focus themselves during the session if it detects their breath rate and heart rate are not stable (meaning they are not focused).
+We believe that we can help people new to meditation better understand their meditative patterns through showing them a summary of their heartbeat and breathing patterns after the session.
+Quantitative analysis of meditation!

 </details>